-284. What happens if a Settlement Class Member disputes an Attorney's Lien?
+271. What happens if a Settlement Class Member disputes an Attorney's Lien?

-If the Settlement Class Member disputes or fails to consent to an Attorney's Lien, the Claims Administrator refers the dispute to the Magistrate Judge for resolution pursuant to a dispute resolution process approved by the Court on March 6, 2018, and amended on October 3, 2018.
+If the Settlement Class Member disputes or fails to consent to an Attorney's Lien, the Claims Administrator refers the dispute to the Magistrate Judge for resolution pursuant to a dispute resolution process approved by the Court on March 6, 2018.
 Click here for FAQs on the Attorneys' Liens dispute resolution process.

-The Claims Administrator withholds an amount sufficient to satisfy the Attorney's Lien, to the extent funds are available, until receiving either: (1) Court approval of Withdrawal of Attorney's Lien Dispute forms signed by both the Settlement Class Member and the Attorney Lienholder specifying the distribution of the withheld funds; or (2) a copy of a final decision from the Court determining the amount, if any, to be paid to the Attorney Lienholder.
+The Claims Administrator withholds an amount sufficient to satisfy the Attorney's Lien, to the extent funds are available, until receiving either: (1) notice of satisfaction and discharge of the Lien from the lienholder; (2) a written agreement signed by both parties specifying the distribution of the withheld funds; or (3) a copy of a final decision from the Court determining the amount, if any, to be paid to the lienholder.
 The amount the Claims Administrator has to deduct from an Award to pay your Lien is based on your contingency fee contract with the Settlement Class Member and any orders of the Court that affect attorneys' fees and costs in this Settlement Program.

-285. What happens if a Settlement Class Member disputes an Other Lien?
+272. What happens if a Settlement Class Member disputes an Other Lien?